SeldonIO/seldon-core/docs-gb/installation/production-environment/ingress-controller/istio.md

 # Istio

 Istio implements the Kubernetes ingress resource to expose a service and make it accessible from outside the cluster.
-You can install Istio in either a self-hosted Kubernetes cluster or a managed Kubernetes service provided by a cloud provider that is running the Seldon Enterprise Platform.
+You can install Istio in either a self-hosted Kubernetes cluster or a managed Kubernetes service provided by a cloud provider that is running the Seldon Core 2.

 ## Prerequisites